Mary C. MacNiven

-Mary Connell MacNiven, born McNiven and sometimes billed as Mrs Campbell/Mrs John Campbell (15 September 1905 – 25 March 1997) was an award-winning Gaelic singer and the inspiration behind the famous Scottish song Mairi's Wedding.
+Mary Connell MacNiven, born McNiven and sometimes billed as Mrs Campbell/Mrs John Campbell (15 September 1905 – 25 March 1997) was a Gaelic singer and the inspiration behind the famous Scottish song Mairi's Wedding.

 Early life and family

 Mary Connell McNiven (later changed to MacNiven) was born in Glasgow on 15 September 1905.
-She was one of eight children born to Dugald McNiven (1856-1933), a grain storeman, and Christina McNiven, née Connell (1863-1949).
+She was one of eight children born to Dugald McNiven (1856–1933), a grain storeman, and Christina McNiven, née Connell (1863–1949).
 Her parents were both originally from the island of Islay, her father was born near the village of Bowmore and her mother was from Portnahaven.
 The family grew up in the community of Scottish Gaels that thrived in Glasgow in the first half of the 20th century.
 Following her marriage in 1941, The Oban Times described how “…Islay rightly claims her as one of its own…”